-Smarter Drafter uses Path-based versioning in order to maintain backward compatibility when we release new changes to the API.
+Smarter Drafter uses Path-based versioning to maintain backward compatibility when we release new changes to the API.

 All endpoints begin with a v1 prefix, and where a resource defines more than one version available, this can be changed to access a different version.

-Smarter Drafter** considers the following changes to be backwards-compatible:
+Smarter Drafter considers the following changes to be backward-compatible:

 - Adding new optional parameters to an endpoint.